CPJPRINCE/opex_manifest_generator/README.md

 Removing Files or Folders is also possible, by adding a `Removals` header.
 When this is set to `TRUE`, the specified File or Folder will be removed from the system.
 As a safeguard this must be enabled by adding the parameter `-rm, --remove`, and confirming. *Currently this process is failing...*

 To note when importing a column for an XML Metadata template that needs to be a boolean IE `TRUE/FALSE`.
-Please ensure that none are left blank, otherwise these may be imported inaccurately as `1.0` or `0.0`.
+Please ensure that no cells are left blank, otherwise these may be imported inaccurately as `1.0` or `0.0`.
 This is a pandas issue, that I'm not sure how to fix... :/

 ## Options